zcoo/fluss/website/community/how-to-release/creating-a-fluss-shaded-release.md

 Review all staged artifacts in the staging repositories(https://repository.apache.org/#stagingRepositories).
 They should contain all relevant parts for each module, including pom.xml, jar, test jar, source, test source, javadoc, etc. Carefully review any new artifacts. (fluss-shaded doesn’t deploy test jar, source jar, and javadoc jar, see the [issue](https://github.com/apache/fluss-shaded/blob/main/README.md#sources) for more details)

 Close the staging repository on Apache Nexus.
-When prompted for a description, enter `Apache Fluss (Incubating), version X, release candidate Y`.
+When prompted for a description, enter `Apache Fluss Shaded (Incubating), version X, release candidate Y`.
 You can find the staging repository URL (`https://repository.apache.org/content/repositories/orgapachefluss-[STAGING_ID]/`) once the staging repository is closed successfully.

 ![](../assets/nexus-staging.png)